datalorax/CourseR/Weeks/Week5p1/Week5p1.md

 ----
 ## While loop summary
-* Conditionally carry out an operation while the condition hold (i.e., break once the condition is false)
+* Conditionally carry out an operation while the condition holds (i.e., break once the condition is false)
 * I personally do not use them regularly (but this doesn't mean they can't be useful)